SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-07-misconception-1-dependencies-are-caused-by-immutable-laws-of-physics.md

 > People who think that dependencies are just figments of old-style thinking should convince me by first putting on a shoe and tying the laces, then putting on a sock that goes between their bare foot and the tied shoe without removing the shoe.

 In knowledge work, “dependencies” are not caused by immutable laws of physics.
 The perceived need to plan around them through multiple Sprints is a symptom of obsolete organizational structure, policy, and skills.
 This should be directly addressed rather than institutionalized with the waterfall dependency management that masquerades as Agile scaling.
-This project management argument inadvertently demonstrates that dependencies *are* figments of old-style thinking.
+This project management argument inadvertently demonstrates that "dependencies" in software development *are* figments of old-style thinking.

 ## How is Knowledge Work Different?